As of 4/12/2021

 Making an Informed Decision

 Although getting the COVID-19 vaccine is not required, any hesitation or concerns about the vaccine should be addressed with your healthcare provider.
-There is a lot of misinformation circulating about the vaccine, so discussing it with an informed healthcare provider and researching the validity of information can help.
-Regardless of your decision, you will be supported.
-Here is some additional information to consider:
+There is a lot of misinformation circulating about the vaccine, so discussing it with an informed healthcare provider and researching the validity of the information can help.

 None of the COVID-19 vaccines in development or in use are live vaccines, therefore just like the flu vaccine, it is NOT possible to get COVID-19 from the vaccine.